Frimples/pistorm-macintosh/README.md

 Put the default.cfg and macse.rom files in the root PiStorm directory.

-The startup disk image and benchmarking disk image (SpeedoMeter) will need to either be written to a real floppies or used a floppy emulator like the one from BMOW:
+The startup disk image and benchmarking disk image (SpeedoMeter) will need to either be written to real floppies or used a floppy emulator like the one from BMOW (only the startup disk is needed to boot):

 https://shop.bigmessowires.com/products/floppy-emu-model-c-bundle